openforis/sepal_ui/docs/source/tutorials/io-design.rst

             return

 Now let's test our code in situation.
-W'll gather everithing in a partial layout and see how the io object is changed persistently by the tile function
+W'll gather everything in a partial layout and see how the io object is changed persistently by the tile function

 .. code-block:: python